Skip to main content

 Overview

 Stardeck provides flexible access control that separates who can manage your project from who can use your deployed application.
-This guide explains how to invite team members, assign roles, and control access to both your project in Stardeck and your live deployed application.
+You can define custom roles and permissions tailored to your application’s needs, invite users with specific roles, and control exactly what each user can do.

 Access Level Hierarchy